When the sweltering heat hits Quebec, it’s time to head to one of our many lakes. Here are our top beach suggestions in Lanaudière.

 Late June to mid-August

-The beach is located at Robillard Street Park.
-Swimming with supervision, playground, picnic area, volleyball and parking.
+The beach is located in the park on Rue Robillard.
+Supervised swimming, playground, picnic area, volleyball and parking.

 The municipal beach features a natural sandy slope with free access to a roped-off swimming area.
 Picnic tables, shaded areas and washrooms are available.